vstinner/hachoir/doc/api.rst

 We will parse the data used in the last section::

-   >>> from hachoir.core.field import Parser, CString, UInt16
+   >>> from hachoir.field import Parser, CString, UInt16
    >>> class Point(Parser):
    ...     endian = LITTLE_ENDIAN
    ...     def createFields(self):